dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 to adapt themselves to this ideal Zipf distribution.
 Like phi and the golden ratio, it's not entirely magic, but the distribution emerges in many circumstances because of something inplicit in their behavior.

 Another interesting question relating to Zipf and linguistics is how grammatical structures and availability of function words changes the sequence and emergence of morphemes in each language's Zipf's distribution.
 For example, Japanese lacks plurals and many function words, the necessity of which is unquestionable in English.
 So, how does this affect the emergence of morphemes in Zipf's distribution.
 This is the stuff that humanities grant applications and PhD theses are made of.

 > "But I have less than $2 to my name.
 What do I know?" - David
 > Conner, the almost-homeless-but-not-quite philosopher

+An underlying question pitched in this article: what can be crossed over from Zipf's Distribution to the study of semiotics and cultural universals?
+Specifically, if such a tool exists, what is it's utility for creating a religion?
+How would Oneirontology use it?
+Is there a single optimal way to use it?

 #### Zipf's Distribution for Specific Word Usage on Wikipedia